neonious/lowsync/doc/commands/commands/start.rst

 .. code-block:: bash

-    lowsync start <file> [--force]
+    lowsync start [file] [--force]

 Description
 ==================

 Starts the program on the device.
-Will fail if it is already running, unless the :code:`--force` option is given.

-The file is the entry point of the program and must exist.
+The file is the entry point of the program and must exist if given.
 If the integrated transpilation feature is turned off, the user must specify a valid EcmaScript 5 file.
 See :doc:`/commands/commands/sync` command for more information.

+If a file is not specified, the file in the settings (code.main key) is used.

 Options
 ==================